Lessons That Will Teach You All About Stress

-You may need to spend more time exercising and evaluating your money if you need to stop.
+You may need to exercise more time and evaluate your money if you need to stop.
 To modify your circumstances or your reactions to them, you may require the assistance of a therapist.

 A habit of episodic acute stress can wreak havoc on your relationships and job over time.

-This risk increases if you use unhealthy coping mechanisms such as binge drinking, overeating, or clinging to negative relationships.
+This risk increases if you use unhealthy coping mechanisms like binge drinking, overeating, or clinging to negative relationships.
 Many people also gradually abandon pleasure activities or significant aspirations.

 If not appropriately managed, episodic acute stress can lead to significant ailments such as heart disease or clinical depression.